zeek/zeek-docs/doc/scripts/base/frameworks/intel/main.zeek.rst

    data store.

-   :item: The intel item that should be inserted.
+   :param item: The intel item that should be inserted.

 .. zeek:id:: Intel::item_expired
    :source-code: policy/frameworks/intel/do_expire.zeek 10 14